inquisitour/ProvabilityLogic/README.md

-# Paper 1: "The Interface Theorem"
+# Paper 1: "The Interface Theorem: Undecidability as a Necessary Consequence of Truth-Provability Separation in Formal Systems"

 Core Focus:
 1. Undecidability as necessary consequence